Peter Gelb: Personal life

 Peter Gelb is the son of Arthur Gelb, former managing editor of The New York Times, and writer Barbara Gelb.

 Gelb is married to conductor Keri Lynn Wilson.
 He has two children from a previous marriage.
 His elder son, David Gelb, is a director and cinematographer, most known for his documentary Jiro Dreams of Sushi.
 His younger son, Matthew Gelb, is a film editor based in New York City.

-In 2019, Gelb received an Honorary Doctorate from Manhattan School of Music.
+In 2019, Gelb received an Honorary Doctorate from the Manhattan School of Music.